noronhadaniel/ACS_2023/README.md

 # ACS 2023
 This repository contains all (Python 3) code and libraries required for the 2022-2023 Notre Dame Rocketry Team (NDRT) Apogee Control System (ACS).
-It also contains sensor/actuator example code that will run on a Raspberry Pi Microcontroller.
+It also contains sensor/actuator example code.

 ## Batteries

-## List of Sensors
+## Sensors

 | Sensor Type | Sensor Model |
 | ----------- | ------------ |

-## Microcontroller Information
+## Microcontroller

-## Actuator Information
+## Actuator

-## Connecting to Pi
+## Interfacing with the Microcontroller

-## Subscale
+## Subscale Workflow

 *
   *